mSvcBench/muBench/Docs/Manual.md

 python3 Deployers/K8sDeployer/RunK8sDeployer.py -c Configs/K8sParameters.json
 ```

 If the K8sDeployer finds YAML files in the YAML folder, it will ask whether the user prefers to undeploy them before proceeding.
-The undeploy operation iremove all files YAML files and, if `no-apply` is false, remove also the related Kubernetes resources.
+The undeploy operation removes all files YAML files and, if `no-apply` is false, removes also the related Kubernetes resources.

 Take care of controlling the eventual completion of the deployment/undeployment operation with `kubectl get pods` command.

-> *NOTE* :  `K8sParameters` can contain the keys `replicas`, `cpu-requests`, `cpu-limits`, `memory-requests` ,`memory-limits` to enforce these properties for all Pods of the µBench application, overriding possible values in `workmodel.json `.
+> *NOTE*: `K8sParameters` can contain the keys `replicas`, `cpu-requests`, `cpu-limits`, `memory-requests`, `memory-limits` to enforce these properties for all Pods of the µBench application, overriding possible values in `workmodel.json`.
 For instance, `"replicas": 2` implies that every service will have 2 replicas.

 ---